Rationale

 Absolute Catering run workshops with all children to educate them about healthy food and hygiene.
 The children learn how to keep themselves safe using kitchen tools and also make a healthy meal such as a pizza or fruit salad.

-Subject Leader: Miss H Gibbons
+Subject Leader: Miss L. Farley

 DT Policy